Muzafar-Ali/Q3-Refundable-Token/README.md

 BCC Batch 34

-# Create a token based on ERC20 which is buyable.

 We will continue with the previous token and extend that token with new features.

 1. Owner can transfer the ownership of the Token Contract.